Skip navigation

 Please expand the relevant section below:

-If you are funded by Student Finance, please ensure you complete an application for the start of each academic year.
+If you are funded by Student Finance, make sure you complete an application for the start of each academic year.
 See Applying for Your Undergraduate Funding from the Student Loans Company for more information.
+See the 'When You Arrive' tab for information on making a payment.

 If you are a sponsored student, you are required to submit a sponsorship letter at the start of each academic year.
-Please see the Payment of fees by a sponsor article on your Student Portal for full information.
-If you cannot access your Student Portal at this time, please submit an enquiry to us via this contact form.
+Please see Payment of fees by a sponsor on your Student Portal for full information.

 Please expand the relevant section below: